kailash-manasarovar/statement/docs/timeline/2023/february.md

 ## PTSD

 - Classes continue and I believe I'm in love with the trumpet teacher.
+- I have no idea there's [at least four men switching the trumpet teacher role](../../crimes/protagonists/vidal-sastre.md#vidal-sastre-sanchez-hornero) for spy-cam criminal porn networks.

 !!! tip "Disclaimer"
     - I'm always in love with someone.